2023 Press Release

 That’s the ultimate project of LAKE.
 To give listeners brief moments of presence.
 To help them break through barriers.
 To share the weight.

-A self-described former volleyball jock, Cherland began writing songs while still studying at UCSB.
+A self-described pickleball jock, Cherland began writing songs while still studying at UCSB.
 Early inspirations included Sufjan Stevens, City and Colour, Ed Sheeran, and something of an epiphany while watching his favorite movie, High School Musical.
 “I felt like I was seeing myself for the first time,” Cherland said.
 “I still love being athletic, but I’m very artistic as well.
 I really enjoy being a blend of the two.”